Wag More: Pet-Friendly Places In & Around Crescent City, California

 Perhaps you need a place that will accomodate a larger flock, both human and furry.
 Del Norte County vacation rentals and Airbnbs also feature pet-friendly accommodations.
 There are more than 40 listings on VRBO as well as Airbnb.

-Wander well with your dog along Del Norte County’s endless coastline.
+Wander well with your dog along Del Norte County’s endless coastline and beaches in Crescent City and Del Norte County.
 Leashed dogs are welcome on all beaches.
 Kellogg Beach is great for agate-hunting.
 Klamath Beach is a wildlife paradise where the river meets the ocean.
 And South Beach provides miles of sand fit for running and sniffing.

 Take your pup on the salty hike of a lifetime around Lake Earl State Wildlife Area.
 You’ll trot along the shoreline at Point St. George and up to the dunes and marshes of Tolowa Dunes State Park.
 Your dog’s tail is wagging at the thought of this wild paradise.
 If you have a maritime mut, be sure to swing in to Lake Earl while you’re there for some incredible paddling.

 The state and national parks of Del Norte County are completely inspiring with towering trees, thick vegetation and unique wildlife.
 To protect these treasures, our fur friends have some rules to follow.
 Throughout the Redwood Parks, leashed pups are allowed in campgrounds, viewpoint areas, gravel and old logging roads.